IBM/BluePic/README.md

 ## Using BluePic

 ### Facebook Login
 BluePic was designed so that anyone can quickly launch the app and view photos posted without needing to log in.
 However, to view the profile or post photos, the user can easily login with his/her Facebook account.
-This is only used for a unique user id, as well as to display the user's profile photo.
+This is only used for a unique user id, the user's full name, as well as to display the user's profile photo.

 <p align="center">
 <img src="img/login.PNG"  alt="Drawing" height=550 border=0 /></p>